Chernega/Chernega.github.io/apps/StockholmTreeQuest/README.md

 ## Requirements
 - Xcode 15 or newer
-- iOS 17.4+ deployment target (validated on iPhone 15 Pro today and sized for upcoming iPhone 17 Pro / Pro Max hardware)
+- iOS 18.0+ deployment target (validated on iPhone 17 Pro / Pro Max hardware and ready for newer devices)

 ## Getting Started
 1. Install [XcodeGen](https://github.com/yonaskolb/XcodeGen) if you plan to generate the Xcode project from the provided `project.yml`: